irenepap2/CV2_assignments/assignment3/supplemental_code/README.md

 The pinhole() function takes a point cloud G with some rotation and transformation and projects this onto a 2D plane with some set width, height and fov.
 All these parameters can be set seperately.

+interpolate() calculates the bilinear interpolation for a point x, y to obtain its R, G or B value.

+texturize() is used to find the RGB values of the newly found image mesh.

 //////////// DATA/data FILES INCLUDED ///////////////////////

 - ##########.jpeg file       : RGB images.